Mvkarthikeya07/Regression-Based-Modeling-for-Automobile-Price-Estimation-Using-Market-and-Vehicle-Attributes/README.md

 <br/><br/>

-# Regression-Based Automobile Price Estimation
+# Regression-Based Automobile Price Estimatio
 ### End-to-End ML System for Used Car Valuation · Flask Web App · AJAX Real-Time Predictions

 *A production-style machine learning pipeline that predicts used car market value from vehicle attributes — trained, evaluated, and deployed as a responsive web application.*